Sweet potato: Names

 Although the soft, orange sweet potato is often called a "yam" in parts of North America, the sweet potato is distinct from the botanical yam (Dioscorea), which has a cosmopolitan distribution, and belongs to the monocot family Dioscoreaceae.
 A different crop plant, the oca (Oxalis tuberosa, a species of wood sorrel), is called a "yam" in many parts of the world.

 Although the sweet potato is not closely related botanically to the common potato, they have a shared etymology.
 The first Europeans to taste sweet potatoes were members of Christopher Columbus's expedition in 1492.
 Later explorers found many cultivars under an assortment of local names, but the name which stayed was the indigenous Taíno name of batata.
 The Spanish combined this with the Quechua word for potato, papa, to create the word patata for the common potato.

 Though the sweet potato is also called batata (בטטה) in Hebrew, this is not a direct loan of the Taíno word.
-Rather, the Spanish patata was loaned into Arabic as batata (بطاطا), owing to the lack of a //p// sound in Arabic, while the sweet potato was called batata ḥilwa (بطاطا حلوة); literally ('sweet potato').
-The Arabic batata was loaned into Hebrew as designating the sweet potato only, as Hebrew had its own word for the common potato, תפוח אדמה (tapuakh adama, literally 'earth apple'; compare French pomme de terre).
+Rather, the Spanish patata was lent into Arabic as baṭāṭā (بطاطا), owing to the lack of a //p// sound in Arabic, while the sweet potato was called baṭāṭā ḥilwa (بطاطا حلوة); literally sweet potato.
+The Arabic baṭāṭā was lent into Hebrew as designating the sweet potato only, as Hebrew had its own word for the common potato, תפוח אדמה (tapuakh adama, literally earth apple; compare French pomme de terre).

 Some organizations and researchers advocate for the styling of the name as one word—sweetpotato—instead of two, to emphasize the plant's genetic uniqueness from both common potatoes and yams and to avoid confusion of it being classified as a type of common potato.
 In its current usage in American English, the styling of the name as two words is still preferred.